 - Correctness Response alone isn’t good enough.
 It also matters whether it was the right one.
 Referred to as ErrorRatio

 One of the primary indicators and objectives is Uptime.
-If the site isn’t serving, speed and accuracy should not even be a concern.
-This is also why uptime is usually desired to be close to 100%.
+If the site isn’t serving, let alone the speed and accuracy.
+Also, why uptime is usually desired to be towards 100%.

-If there’s a restaurant that sees footfall throughout the day and night, why shut and lose business.
+If you are a restaurant that sees footfall throughout the day, why shut and lose business.

-How do we compute uptime?
-That’s fairly straightforward.
-The time that the systems were up / total time.
+How do you compute uptime?
+Fairly straightforward.
+The time that you were up / total time.

 99% uptime means that out of total time, we have 1% allowance to not be available.
 Over the course of a year, this turns out to be 3.7 (~4) days.